gnat/surreal/README.md

 ## 🎁 Installation

 Surreal is a dependency-free, browser-oriented javascript library.
 This means that using it is as simple as adding a `<script>` tag to your document head.
 No need for complicated build steps or systems.
-[Download surreal.js](https://github.com/gnat/surreal/archive/refs/heads/main.zip) drag `surreal.js` into the appropriate directory of your project and include it with `<script>`:
+[Download Surreal](https://github.com/gnat/surreal/archive/refs/heads/main.zip) and drag `surreal.js` into the appropriate directory of your project:
 ```html
 <script src="surreal.js"></script>
 ```